iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ---

 ### Conclusion
-This case study demonstrates the capabilities of our sensor technology in addressing power quality issues in industrial settings.
-By providing detailed measurements and analysis, our sensors enable precise monitoring, better energy management, and predictive maintenance strategies, ultimately enhancing operational efficiency and reducing costs.
+This case study has demonstrated the capabilities of modern sensor technology in tackling power quality issues in industrial settings.

+By providing detailed measurements, the combination of the appropriate sensors enables precise registration of energy usage, along with the identification of the root causes of energy losses.
+For the experienced user, it offers profound insights into the installed equipment, including the ability to determine the VFD characteristics of attached machinery through black-box analysis.

+Finally, armed with this knowledge, the customer can take informed steps to implement future operational improvements and after that continue to monitor emerging anomalies as a foundation for predictive maintenance.

 For more detailed technical insights and support, explore our [documentation](https://iqunet.com/resources/) and [case studies](https://iqunet.com/resources/case-studies/case-study-1-international-airport/), or contact our [support team](https://iqunet.com/contact/).